apache/servicemix4-features/examples/simple/README.txt

 The Groovy script is stored in ServiceMix's document repository and the script is executed whenever a message is received by the 'receiver' service.

+3. WSN:
+The wsn.xml file, also located in the same directory as this README, demonstrates how to deploy JBI endpoints in XML file.
+It contains http endpoints which expose a WS-Notification broker.
+You can test WS-Notification broker with the client.html in this folder, open client.html in a browser and you can create pull point subsribe
+Notify
+getMessages

 Prerequisites for Running the Example